A 2 Day Chicago Itinerary – The Ultimate Guide (2025)

 #5 Visit Millennium Park

 Millennium Park offers a lot to see and do as you stroll through its 24.5 acres along Lake Michigan.
+This park is a top midwestern tourist attraction.

 You can play in the Splash Fountain, see the Bean, go to the Art Institute, hear a concert at the Pritzer Pavillion, dine at a number of restaurants, rock climb, see gorgeous gardens, and walk on a very cool pedestrian bridge all in one visit!